myparcelnl/woocommerce/readme.txt

 == Frequently Asked Questions ==

-**Online Manual (in Dutch):** https://myparcel.github.io/woocommerce/
+**Online Manual (in Dutch):** [https://myparcelnl.github.io/woocommerce/](https://myparcelnl.github.io/woocommerce/)

 = How do I get an API key? =
-When logged in on your myparcel account at [http://backoffice.myparcel.nl/](http://backoffice.myparcel.nl) you can find your API key under Instellingen → Algemeen.
+When logged in on your MyParcel or Flespakket account, you can find your API key under Instellingen → Algemeen.

 = How do I change the Track & Trace email text? =
 You can change the text (which is placed above the order details table by default) by applying the following filter:
 `
 add_filter( 'wcmyparcel_email_text', 'wcmyparcel_new_email_text' );
 function wcmyparcel_new_email_text($track_trace_tekst) {
+	// Tutoyeren ipv vousvoyeren
-	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende PostNL track&trace nummer:';
+	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende PostNL Track & Trace nummer:';
 	return $nieuwe_tekst;
 }
 `

 == Screenshots ==

-1. Export or print MyParcel label per order
+1. Export or print myparcel label per order
-2. Bulk export or print MyParcel labels
+2. Bulk export or print myparcel labels
 3. Change the shipment options for an order
 4. MyParcel actions on the order overview page
-5. MyParcel information on the order details page
+5. Myparcel information on the order details page

 == Changelog ==

+= 3.2.0 (2019-12-23) =
+* Fix: Since November is it no longer possible to use pickup express.

+= 3.1.8 (2019-11-12) =
+* Fix: Check if there is connection with MyParcel

-= 3.1.5 (2019-06-20) =
+= 3.1.7 (2019-07-16) =
-* Fix: Scrolling of the order overview when an input is clicked
-* Fix: Showing delivery date in the order when consumer using safari
+* Fix: Search in order grid myparcel shipment
+* Fix: More than 5 products for World shipments

+= 3.1.6 (2019-07-04) =
+* Fix: Use constants for delivery_type
-* Fix: Delivery date from integer to String
+* Fix: Saturday cutoff time
-* Fix: Set default to 0 if there's no tax rate set up
-* Fix: Issue with shipping class term id
+* Fix: Shipping method issue with pickup
-* Fix: Error trying to get property of non-object
+* Fix: Digital stamp weight issue

+= 3.1.5 (2019-05-14) =
 * Improvement: Add the link for the personalized Track & Trace page (portal)
+* Improvement: Show deliverday only for NL shipments
-* Improvement: Cut the product title after 50 characters (50 is the max for Non-eu shipments)
+* Improvement: Cut the product title after 50 characters
 * Improvement: Barcode in order grid
+* Fix: Translation house number again button
+* Fix: Set default to 0 if there's no tax rate set up
+* Fix: fix issue with shipping class term id
+* Fix: Correct amount on the digital stamp
+* Fix: trying to get property of non-object
+* Fix: Shipment validation error (PakjeGemak)

+= 3.1.4 (2019-03-18) =
+* Fix: Delivery date when deliveryday window is 0
+* Fix: Change `afgevinkt` to `uitgevinkt`
+* Preparation: Move Great Britain to world shipment for the Brexit

+= 3.1.3 (2019-02-26) =
+* Fix: Showing delivery date in the order when consumer using safari
+* Fix: Scrolling of the order overview when an input is clicked.

-= 3.1.0 (2019-02-06) =
+= 3.1.2 (2019-02-19) =
+* Improvement: 18+ check
+* Fix: Standard delivery text
-* Improvement: Improved checkout
+* Fix: showing checkout

+= 3.1.1 (2019-01-30) =
+* Fix: Remove some styling code
+* Fix: Text changes
-* Improvement: Return delivery
+* Fix: Hide delivery options
+* Fix: Get the total weight on a later moment
+* Fix: Unset weight by mailbox package
+* Fix: Since WooCommerce 3.0, logging can be grouped by context (error code 0 when exporting / printing)
+* Fix: The checkout is still loading when change the country.

-* Improvement: Barcode in notes
+* Improvement: Add maxlength to number suffix field
-* Improvement: Checkout position
+* Improvement: Translate all text inside the checkout
+* Improvement: The option to give a discount on the shipping method ( negative amounts)

+= 3.1.0 (2018-12-12) =
-* Improvement: Show and hide delivery day
+* Hotfix: Show delivery options when checkout form already filled in.
-* Fix: Check if postcode and city are filled in
+* Improvement: Add Digital stamp

 = 3.0.10 (2018-12-05) =
 * Hotfix: Flashing of the order summary.

+= 3.0.9 (2018-12-04) =
+* Hotfix: Get mailbox delivery option and save it into the order.

 = 3.0.8 (2018-12-04) =
 * Fix: The multiple calls that are made to retrieve the shipping data.